junghoocho/git-commit-push/README.md

           COMMIT_MSG="$OPTARG"
           ;;
         h | *)
-          echo "Usage: gitpush [-a file] [-m commit_message]" echo "  -a add the file or directory to the respository" echo '  -m use the provided commit message.
-Default is "Update"' ERROR=1
+          echo "Usage: git_commit_push [-a file] [-m commit_message]" echo "  Commit all changes in the working tree to the local repo and push them to remote origin repo" echo '  -a "git add" the file before commit' echo '  -m use the provided commit message instead of the default message "Update"' ERROR=1
           ;;
       esac